 Prosecutor: Connecticut lawyer's death not a homicide

-A Connecticut prosecutor has ruled that the death of an attorney found shot in the head in a wrecked car in 2014 was not a homicide, as his family believes.
-Danbury State's Attorney Stephen Sedensky III announced the conclusion of the investigation into Gugsa Abraham "Abe" Dabela's death Tuesday.
+The death of a Connecticut attorney found shot in the head in a wrecked car in 2014 was not a homicide as his family believes, a state prosecutor said Tuesday in announcing the conclusion of a criminal investigation.
+Gugsa Abraham "Abe" Dabela, 35, crashed his Mercedes SUV near his home in Redding shortly after 1:30 a.m. on April 5, 2014, and died of what appeared to be a self-inflicted gunshot wound to his head, Redding police said.

 Add your comments below